michaelcukier/Poker-Hand-Tracker/readme.md

 ### TODO
+* DO THIS FIRST --- I deleted 23316052, just need to add
+  - position extraction, tests, and then check by importing 23316052
+  - % of player stack invested in this hand

-* more testing, look into coverage and try to get 100%.
-Add functional tests?
+* more testing, look into coverage and try to get 100%. add coverage logos in the github readme

-* save the hhs txt in this folder!
+* save hhs txt in a folder !!!

-* fix pb database: Main Pot, Side Pot etc. and add position.
-* create public fork without the tracker link generator and without my own stuff in global variable
+* create public version without the tracker link generator and without my own stuff in global variable

 * create helpers/convert_json_to_pretty_table.py

 * create db apis to generate JSON data OR plot image path :

     [txt] total rake payed per tracked tourney
-    [txt] get number of games played per tracked tourney [txt] get avg prize and profit per tracked tourney [txt] get lifetime win/loss per tracked tourney [txt] get % of cash per tracked tourney
+    [txt] get number of games played per tracked tourney [txt] get avg prize and profit per tracked tourney [txt] get lifetime win/loss per tracked tourney [plot] get % of cash per tracked tourney
     [plot] find the most common money spot: extract the hands where I won the pot, and categorize them (coolers, PFAI, ..).
            Aggregate the number of chips won and make pie chart + figure out % of stack invested in a hand [DONE] [plot] rate of profit/game plot: does the profit/game increases or decreases over time?
-    [plot] relationship between position and first hand's level: does regging early improve my chances of winning?
+    [DONE] [plot] relationship between position and first hand's level: does regging early improve my chances of winning?
-    [DONE] [plot] plot $ won/lost per buyin sharkscope style [DONE] [plot] plot chips won/lost during tournament x
+    [DONE] [plot] plot $ won/lost per buyin sharkscope style [DONE] [plot] plot chips won/lost during tournament x [plot] plot chips won across ALL hands

     [table] show all opponents sorted by most seen first [table] show all n tournaments
     params: all time / last n sng | sort by [most recent, highest prizes]